buildo/book/README.md

 Here's an example: you need to make sure a power plug is inserted in the right way, or you'll face many problems.
 How can you prevent the mistake to happen?

-You have a number strategies available.
+You have a number strategies available:

-You could label one side of the plug, so that it's easy for people to know how to insert it.
+- you could label one side of the plug, so that it's easy for people to know how to insert it;

-Or you can put a sign next to every power outlet.
+- or you can put a sign next to every power outlet;

-Or you can define a process for plug insertion, hold a meeting, explain the process to everyone and inflict sanctions on those who fail at following it.
+- or you can define a process for plug insertion, hold a meeting, explain the process to everyone and inflict sanctions on those who fail at following it;

-Or you can do this:
+- or you can do this: